 - Most rest areas in Connecticut are free to stay over night.
 Again, not the most epic place, but free, safe and easy on/off the highway.

 - Beach Pond Boat Ramp – 41.5821, -71.8176 TIP: If you want to get to some excellent swimming, just follow the path along the water about a half-mile.
 There’s a small island you can wade out to.
 The water is about 1-2 feet deep and you’ll find a rope swing out there.

 Thank you for sticking it out this far!
 We hope you enjoy our Off the Beaten Path series.
-If you’re looking for tips on another state, or maybe our list of boondocking areas in a certain state, check out all our states in this series.
-Here are just a few!
+Here are a few other blogs we think you’ll love!

 - Off the Beaten Path in Montana – Our Top Hidden Gems in Montana!

 - Finding Resources While Boondocking